The U.S. Supreme Court has agreed to halt enforcement of federal carbon dioxide regulations until legal challenges to the rule are resolved.

-The 5-4 Supreme Court ruling is a victory for the rule's opponents.
+The 5-4 Supreme Court ruling is a victory for the Clean Power Plan’s opponents.
 Kentucky, for one, had sought the stay in an attempt to get the litigation settled before the state invested time and money in developing a compliance plan for the rule.

-Kentucky joined the lawsuit under former Attorney General Jack Conway, and current Attorney General Andy Beshear is continuing the state's involvement.
-In a statement, Beshear praised the Supreme Court's ruling.
+Kentucky joined the lawsuit under then-Attorney General Jack Conway, and current Attorney General Andy Beshear is continuing the state’s involvement.
+In a statement, Beshear praised the Supreme Court’s ruling.

 “Kentucky’s coal industry and miners have been decimated by guidelines that up until now they have not had the standing to challenge,” he wrote.
 “Regardless of where you stand on these issues, the federal government must follow the law.
 The EPA guidelines simply are not allowed under the law.”

 The rule is designed to reduce the U.S.’s carbon emissions in an effort to slow global climate change.
 It’s considered essential to the country meeting the goals it committed to at the COP21 climate talks in Paris last year.

 The first deadline under the plan is in September; Kentucky’s Energy and Environment Cabinet had already announced its intention to seek an extension, but the stay will likely push that deadline back even further.
 The first benchmark for carbon reductions is in 2022 under the current plan, with states’ full compliance required by 2030.